react-navigation/react-navigation.github.io/versioned_docs/version-7.x/state-persistence.md

 Each param, route, and navigation state must be fully serializable for this feature to work.
 Typically, you would serialize the state as a JSON string.
 This means that your routes and params must contain no functions, class instances, or recursive data structures.
 React Navigation already [warns you during development](troubleshooting.md#i-get-the-warning-non-serializable-values-were-found-in-the-navigation-state) if it encounters non-serializable data, so watch out for the warning if you plan to persist navigation state.

-You can modify the initial state object before passing it to container, but note that if your `initialState` isn't a [valid navigation state](navigation-state.md#partial-state-objects), React Navigation may not be able to handle the situation gracefully.
+You can modify the initial state object before passing it to container, but note that if your `initialState` isn't a [valid navigation state](navigation-state.md#stale-state-objects), React Navigation may not be able to handle the situation gracefully in some scenarios.